 2. Don’t be afraid to ask for help to watch your kids

 If you’re distracted while you pack, you will never remember where you packed everything – making unpacking much more difficult and inefficient!
 You may end up taking items you don’t want to keep or tossing items that you do.
 Don’t be afraid to ask for help to make the process more efficient!
-Consider family members or babysitters in this case to help both you and your kids during the move.
+Consider family members or babysitters in this case.

 3. On that note, don’t be afraid to ask for help with your packing